bensleym/pulselive/README.md

 ## Prerequisites

-Required to run this build, you will need NodeJs installed on your machine
+Required to run this build, you will need Node.js installed on your machine.
+For further information and how to download Node.js please visit: `https://nodejs.org/en/`

 ## Local build